elwayman02/weevil-news/content/runoff-victories-for-flanagan-and-ryder.md

 These victories solidify the shape of the New Alexandria government for the next four months.
 Miss Flanagan and Miss Ryder join Mr. Henry Clerk and Miss Ada Lockwood to round out our elected officials for the new term.
-Weevil News was able to speak with Representative Clerk this weekend to get his thoughts on the runoff results.
+Weevil News was able to speak with Representative-Elect Clerk this weekend to get his thoughts on the runoff results.

 He extended his heartfelt sympathies to Elylida Beaumonte and Winifred Lockheart, two women he considers his very dear friends.
 While it may feel like they lost, he rightfully pointed out that